MadisonMHillyard/EECS_410/README.md

 madison.hillyard@case.edu

 # Description
-This application tracks location adn activity while giving an interface to control Spotify Music
+This application tracks Medication consistency for people with Hashimoto's Disease and hypothyroidism

 # Development Info

-This Code only tested on a Samsung Galaxy S8 Phone and may not be cross compatible to different screen types.
+This Code is only tested on a Samsung Galaxy S8 Phone and may not be cross compatible to different screen types.

-Please note the device that runs this application must be capable of accessing an internal Accelerometer sensor.
+Please note the device that runs this application must be capable of Location Based, Android Calendar and Notification Services.

-For best use export to Google Drive
+For best use please use Google Calendar

 # Hierarchy